 Support those affected by Hawaii wildfires

 On August 8, wildfires broke out on the island of Maui in Hawaii.
 Flames were fueled by Hurricane Dora, which despite being offshore, still brought hurricane force winds to Maui and the Big Island.
+The fire destroyed nearly the entire town of Lahaina, taking thousands of structures and nearly one hundred lives.

 If you would like to support the individuals and communities affected or would like to explore additional ways to help, consider the resources listed below.